bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 Of course not.
 Javascript is a core technology of the web and will be with us forever.
 Without it, we couldn't have built htmx (or [hyperscript](https://hyperscript.org)) to replace it, so we are very thankful, in a funny sort of way, for javascript.

-But this *does& mean that the future of the web does not *necessarily* belong to javascript, as appeared to be the case say five years ago.
+But this *does* mean that the future of the web does not *necessarily* belong to javascript, as appeared to be the case say five years ago.

 We are fond of talking about the HOWL stack: Hypermedia On Whatever you'd Like.
 The idea is that, by returning to a (more powerful) Hypermedia Architecture, you can use whatever backend language you'd like: python, lisp, haskell, go, java, whatever.
 Even javascript, if you like.
 There's no accounting for taste, after all.